 1. A Great Stemma copy was evidently in the now-lost bible of Oña made in 943, of which only a few pages (without the stemma) now exist.[*]John Williams argues that Oña was the model for both Leon bibles, but notes Ayuso's argument that both León bibles derive from yet another other lost bible known as Legionense supuesto: 'A Model for the Leon Bibles.'
 Madrider Mitteilungen VIII (1967): 281-286.
 See also Klapisch-Zuber, 63.

-4 Two Italian codices appear to have once included the Great Stemma, but are now lacking those pages: See my article New Found Manuscript.
+4. Two Italian miscellanies appear to have once included the Great Stemma, but those codices are now incomplete: See my article New Found Manuscript.

 The table above was inspired by the Beatus tabulation and folio numbering which was compiled by John Williams and another listing by Christiane Klapisch-Zuber. [*]Klapisch-Zuber's text refers in the past tense to the two chronicles and eight Spanish bibles known to have contained genealogies.
 She offers no explicit listing of those bibles, but apparently counts Le, Ma, Le2, Ca, Ac, Burgos, Ávila and the fragmentarily extant bible Oña bible, making eight without the lost León bible (L. supuesto).
 Zaluska's second article [*]Zaluska, Composition. authoritatively confirmed that the sum total then discovered of extant specimens of the Joachimite Stemma (including the Avila derivative, which I set apart above) was 19.
 To my knowledge, no new manuscripts of the Great Stemma have been discovered in the past 30 years.

 The tabulation above is organized according to the common, 14-codex-page order of the Great Stemma in the Beatus manuscripts and the Roda Codex, and each column displays a "tool tip" which is visible when the cursor is hovered over it.
-For the order, see for example these thumbnails.
-The content is disposed as follows, and the seven-page, 16-page and 18-page manuscripts are fitted to the 14 columns in accordance with this:
+For the order of the 14 see for example these thumbnails.
+The content is disposed as follows:

 A partial transcription of the first nine pages, collated from four of the bibles, was published by Bonifatius Fischer in his 1951-1954 edition of the Vetus Latina Genesis.[*]Fischer, Genesis.
 Fischer omitted all material that was not demonstrably biblical, such as glosses and the commentary on Lot, and suppressed such apocryphal details as the names of Noah's daughters in law.
 Wilhelm Neuss had published a transcription in 1931 of the panels on the first two pages.
 Zaluska collated many of the stemmata, but as far as I know did not publish her collation.
 The transcription, issued in 2010 on this website of all the roundels is, to the best of my knowledge, the first beginning-to-end publication of the core content of the Great Stemma since the invention of type.
 Since early 2013, a transcription of the Saint-Sever Beatus has been online in France.